biocore-ntnu/epic/README.md

 ## Install

 epic is available for python2.7 and above.
-It can be installed from the Python Package Index with `pip install bioepic` or by cloning the repo at https://github.com/endrebak/epic and running `python setup.py install`
+It can be installed from the Python Package Index with `pip install bioepic` or preferably from bioconda with `conda install -c bioconda epic`, or by cloning the repo at https://github.com/endrebak/epic and running `python setup.py install`
 <!-- , with bioconda using `conda install bioepic` ([bioconda setup instructions](http://bioconda.github.io/index.html#setup)) -->